autopi-io/documentation/docs/guides/autopi_logs.md

   ![dropbox_create_app](/img/guides/autopi_logs/dropbox_create_app.png)

+2. Go to the Permissions tab and make sure that the **files.content.write** permission is enabled.

-2. Now click the "Generate" button under **Generated access token**.
+3. Now go back to the settings tab and click the "Generate" button under **Generated access token**.

-3. You can now use the below commands to send files to your new dropbox folder located in "dropbox/Apps/AutoPi Logfiles".
+4. You can now use the below commands to send files to your new dropbox folder located in "dropbox/Apps/AutoPi Logfiles".
 Execute them in the web terminal, or in the SSH terminal by prepending `autopi` before the command.
 :::note